fedarko/pyfastg/README.md

 accurately representing the ambiguity resulting from sequencing limitations, ploidy, or other factors that complicate representation of a seqence as a simple string.

-The official specification for the FASTG format (version 1.00, as of writing) can be found [here](http://fastg.sourceforge.net/).
+The latest specification for the FASTG format is version 1.00, as of writing;
+this specification is located [here](http://fastg.sourceforge.net/FASTG_Spec_v1.00.pdf).
 Whenever the rest of this documentation mentions "the FASTG spec," this is in reference to this version of the specification.

-pyfastg parses graphs that follow **a subset of this specification**: in particular, pyfastg is designed to work with files output by the [SPAdes](http://cab.spbu.ru/software/spades/) family of assemblers.
+pyfastg parses graphs that follow **a subset of the FASTG spec**: in particular, pyfastg is designed to work with files output by the [SPAdes](http://cab.spbu.ru/software/spades/) family of assemblers.

 ## The pyfastg library
-pyfastg contains `parse_fastg()`, a function that accepts as input a path to a SPAdes FASTG file.
-This function reads the specified file and returns a [NetworkX](https://networkx.github.io) `DiGraph` object representing the structure of the assembly graph.
+pyfastg is a Python library that contains `parse_fastg()`, a function that takes as input a path to a SPAdes FASTG file. `parse_fastg()` reads the specified FASTG file and returns a [NetworkX](https://networkx.github.io) `DiGraph` object representing the structure of the assembly graph.
+From here, the graph can be analyzed, visualized, etc. as needed.

 pyfastg is very much in its infancy, so it may be most useful as a starting point.
 Pull requests are welcome!